 “With few businesses to deliver for, the licensed social equity transporters are faced with ‘severe challenges’ to avoid going out of business,” Axios reports.

-City officials in Denver passed measure permitting cannabis deliveries in the city last year, designating the licenses exclusively for social equity candidates for a period of three years.
+City officials in Denver passed a measure permitting cannabis deliveries in the city last year, designating the licenses exclusively for social equity candidates for a period of three years.

 With that rule scheduled to expire in 2024, the ordinance passed by the city council on Monday makes it permanent.